Dr Marion Lara Tan

 Ateneo de Manila University, Philippines

-I am a post-doctoral fellow at the Joint Centre for Disaster Research at Massey University, New Zealand.
+I am a Lecturer at the Joint Centre for Disaster Research at Massey University, New Zealand.
 My research work contributes to enhancing resilience through understanding the intersection between human behaviour and technology during disasters.
-I recently completed my PhD degree.
-My doctoral research was entitled on Usability of disaster apps: understanding the perspectives of the public as end-users.
+I completed my PhD degree and my doctoral research was entitled on Usability of disaster apps: understanding the perspectives of the public as end-users.
 My current research projects are on the topics of earthquake early warning, high-impact weather events, community participation, and citizen science.

 Tan, M.L., Prasanna, R., Stock, K., Doyle, E.E.H., Leonard, G., & Johnston, D. (2020).
 Understanding end-users’ perspectives: Towards developing usability guidelines for disaster apps.
 Progress in Disaster Science.